 Don't overheat it.
 Sticking your skillet into a roaring fire might seem like a good way to heat it up in a hurry, but overheating or uneven heating can cause your skillet to take on a permanent warp, or even crack.
 Same goes for pouring cold water into a red-hot pan.
 Don't do it.
 Let the pan cool a bit before you wash it.

 Don't drop it.
 Cast iron may seem indestructible, but if you drop it on a hard surface, you might lose a handle or chip the edge.
 Hit it just right, and you might end up with nothing more than a handful of worthless cast iron pieces.
 Use a towel or pot holder when moving your pan.
 Don't set your cast iron near the edge of the counter where it might get knocked off.
 You worked hard to build up that non-stick seasoning on your favorite pan.
 Take care of it.

-Don’t leave cooked-on food on it.
-Seasoning in an iron skillet is a micro-thin coating.
-Anything left on the pan that you can feel when you run your fingers over the surface isn’t seasoning, its crud.
-And crud isn’t non-stick.
-Use a plastic scrubber or a chain mail pad like The Ringer specifically designed for cleaning cast iron to get any bits of leftover food.
+Don't leave cooked-on food on your skillet.
+Seasoning is a micro-thin coating.
+Anything left on the pan that you can feel when you run your fingers over the surface isn't seasoning, it's crud.
+And crud isn't non-stick.
+Use a plastic scrubber or a chain mail pad, like The Ringer, specifically designed for cleaning cast iron to get any bits of leftover food.

 If you still see or feel residue on your pan after scrubbing, try adding coarse salt to a damp pan and scrubbing again.
 If that still doesn't get it clean, pour in a bit of water and simmer over low heat for an hour or two to soften any leftover bits.
 Remember to add a thin layer of oil to your clean pan before storing it away.